 |Degree||Seeking an Associate in Arts (AA), a Bachelor of Arts (BA), a Bachelor of Science (BS), a Bachelor of Science in Nursing (BSN), or a Bachelor of Social Work (BSW).
 An associate degree is a minimum of 60 credit hours and a bachelor's degree is a minimum of 120 credit hours.|

 |Non-Degree||Not seeking a degree|

 |Church Vocation Students||Full-time students who are preparing themselves for one of the church vocations within The Lutheran Church-Missouri Synod and have maintained a grade point average of at least 2.00|

-Classification is determined by the total number of credits completed including those accepted by Concordia from other college or university and is established as follows:
+A student's class is determined by the total number of credits completed, including those accepted by Concordia from other colleges or universities, and is established as follows:

 Student Course Load for Full-Time Student

 Formal reports of the student’s progress are available at the close of each term.
 The following grade point system is used in connection with these grades:

 |B+||Equals 3.33 points per credit|

 |C-||Equals 1.67 points per credit|

 |D-||Equals 0.67 points per credit|